wintere/introhpc-archive/talapas-essentials/lesson.md

 ## Shared Resource Etiquette
 - Be conscientious about your use of shared storage in the `/projects/[yourPIRG]` folder.
 - Close out your jobs when you're done!
+- Avoid *modifying* the same files concurrently; this is a shared filesystem.
 - Book your interactive jobs for as long as you need, but not longer.
 - You will not be warned when time is about to run out when running interactive jobs or the Talapas Desktop app.
 Track your own time conscientiously.